MrGeniusProgrammer/tanstack-effect-rpc-fibers-interrupted-issue/README.md

-After chaning the port in file `src/domains/rpc-client.ts`, run `pnpm run:server` and `pnpm run dev` to test out pure server method.
+After chaning the port to `5173` in file `src/domains/rpc-client.ts`, run `pnpm run:server` and `pnpm run dev` to test out pure server method.
 To check with the tanstack server handlers, just run `pnpm run dev` without any changes to the codebase.

 Welcome to your new TanStack app!